*WARNING:* This is a depressing chapter. And trust me, this is only the first of many depressing

 I felt Jeremy wordlessly rest his hands on me, doing his best to soothe me.

 A tiny prick of appreciation sparked inside my heart.
 Jeremy knew me well.
 He realized I didn’t want condolences or pity.
 People looking at me strangely and telling me crap like “I’m sorry” or “She’s in a better place now” or all the oh-my-goodness-you-poor-girl clichés – I didn’t want any of that.
+All I was looking for was a shoulder to cry on.
+Someone to listen while I wept and blubbered.

 And Jeremy provided that.